theGreatWhiteShark/climex/README.md

 - Using a set of different starting points, you also check for local minima.
   If all of them result in the same parameter combination, everything is worked.

-## Robust and sophisticated optimization
+## Robust and sophisticated optimization (or why to use this package over others)

 When searching for the best candidate to use among all the different extreme value packages in R, I noticed that almost all of them just called the stats::optim function with its default arguments.
 None of them thought about how to perform the actual fit as good as possible.
 The only exception (in summer 2016) was the **extRemes** package which uses a more sophisticated heuristics to determine the starting points of the optimization and the *BFGS* algorithm.
 But the later one does make the fitting numerically unstable.